wptrainingteam/learn-wp-content/tutorials/wordpress-plugin-security.md

 }
 ```

 Here the ID is being used directly in the SQL query, without any validation.
-Again, this means that if a user were to submit an ID of `1; DROP TABLE form_submissions;` the same SQL DROP query would be run after the insert, and the table would be dropped.
+Again, this means that if a user were to submit an ID of `1; DROP TABLE form_submissions;` the same SQL DROP query would be run after the delete, and the table would be dropped.

-To prevent this, you can use PHP's type casting functionality, to ensure that the value of $id is always an integer value.
+To prevent this, you can use [PHP's type casting](https://www.php.net/manual/en/language.types.type-juggling.php#language.types.typecasting) functionality, to ensure that the value of $id is always an integer value.
 This can be done by adding `(int)` before the variable name, like so:

 ```
 $id = (int) $_POST['id'];